MrRexZ/where-is-my-driver/README.md

 # WHERE IS MY GO-JEK DRIVER v3.0- Anthony Tjuatja (anthonytjuatja@gmail.com)

-A web server that provides features to insert & update drivers coordinates, and to find drivers.
+A ~4 days project to create a web server that provides features to insert & update drivers coordinates, and to find drivers.
  Also contains a simulator that insert/update 50000 drivers every 1 minute.